 Sarah

-Beauty writer - Published April 26, 2026
+Writer, Beauty - Published April 26, 2026

 Collagen is one of the main structural proteins in skin.
 It helps give skin its firmness and bounce, and it is also found throughout connective tissues like tendons, cartilage, and bone.
 As we age, collagen production and the skin’s structural support naturally change, which is one reason skin can look drier, thinner, or less elastic over time.